junhao-code/mobile-system-design/README.md

 #### What drawing tool should I use?
 At the time of this writing - [Excalidraw](https://excalidraw.com/), [Google Jamboard](https://jamboard.google.com/), and [Google Drawings](https://docs.google.com/drawings) could be the most popular choice.
 Some interviewers would skip diagramming altogether and prefer a collaborative editor and a verbal discussion.
 Due to privacy issues, some companies would not let the candidate share the screen and use a tool of personal choice.
+## Navigation
+Navigation component consists of 3 key parts
+- Navigation Graph : an centralized xml resource that contains all navigation-related information
+- NavHost : empty container that displays destinations from your navigation graph.
+The Navigation component contains a default NavHost implementation, NavHostFragment, that displays fragment destinations
+- NavController : An object that manages app navigation within a NavHost.
+The NavController orchestrates the swapping of destination content in the NavHost as users move throughout your app.
 ## API Design
 The goal is to cover as much ground as possible - you won't have enough time to cover every API call - just ask the interviewer if they are particulary interested in a specific part, or choose something you know best (in case they don't have a strong preference).
 ### Real-time notification